AFLplusplus/LibAFL/fuzzers/libfuzzer_libpng_launcher/README.md

 To show off crash detection, we added a `ud2` instruction to the harness, edit harness.cc if you want a non-crashing example.
 It has been tested on Linux.

-In contrast to the normal libfuzzer libpng example, this uses the `launcher` feature, that automatically spawns n child processes, and sets their affinity.
+In contrast to the normal libfuzzer libpng example, this uses the `launcher` feature, that automatically spawns `n` child processes, and binds them to a free core.

 ## Build